 Did you know that tens of thousands of traumatic eye injuries occur every year?
-Sadly, many of these accidents could have been prevented with the right eyewear.
+Sadly, many of these accidents could have been prevented with the right protective eyewear.
 Every member of your family should be protected – including your kids.

-Why do children need safety glasses?
+Why do children need Safety Goggles?

 The risk of injuries varies by activity, but it's a safe bet that your children engage in at least one or two activities that call for protective wear.
 Sports are the most common activities your children participate in that call for protective glasses.

-Protective glasses can protect your child's eyes from balls, bats, dirt, and other projectiles and debris on the playing surface.
+Safety goggles can protect your child's eyes from balls, bats, dirt, and other projectiles and debris on the playing surface.
 If your child wears glasses, a pair of protective glasses for sports use will protect their everyday glasses from being broken.
 It is also important to wear impact resistant lenses, rather than regular lenses which may shatter mere millimeters from your child's face if they are hit by a ball.

-Your kids' sports safety glasses should be sport-specific with polycarbonate lenses, which provide the highest level of protection from an impact.
+Your kids' sports safety goggles should be sport-specific with polycarbonate lenses, which provide the highest level of protection from an impact.
 Many of these lenses will protect your child's eye from a ball traveling at up to 90 miles per hour, a rate at which ordinary eyeglasses would shatter.

-There are various styles of Kids Safety Glasses, ranging from eyeglasses with impact-resistant frames to goggles to a full face mask.
+There are various styles of kids safety glasses, ranging from eyeglasses with impact-resistant frames to goggles to a full face mask.
 There is eye protection designed for baseball, hockey, football, basketball, lacrosse, fencing, paintball, and many other sports posing a risk for your child's eyes.